WellWired Journal

 ChatGPT for Seniors: UK Beginner's Guide

-Free on any device, ChatGPT answers questions, writes letters, and explains confusing documents.
-UK guide with first steps and copy-and-paste prompts.
+Free on any device, ChatGPT answers questions, writes letters, and explains documents.
+UK guide with 2026 pricing, first steps, and copy-paste prompts.

 Your grandson just asked if you have tried ChatGPT yet.
 You have heard the name, seen it on the news, and been vaguely curious about it for a year or more.
 But nobody has ever sat down and shown you where to start.
 That is what this guide is for.

-ChatGPT is a free AI assistant you type to, like a text message.
+ChatGPT is a free assistant you type or talk to, like a text message.
 Go to chatgpt.com on any phone, tablet, or computer, create a free account in about five minutes, and start asking questions in plain English.
 You can ask it to explain a confusing letter, draft an email to your GP, suggest a recipe, or just have a chat.
 The basic version costs nothing and no technical knowledge is needed to use it.
+If you later want more than the free tier gives you, a cheaper paid option called ChatGPT Go is now available too.
 We tested it for the kinds of questions WellWired readers ask most.

 What is ChatGPT?